HAPPENSGATE/vkAutoLiker7/README.md

 at the QuickFIX Engine.
 This project is based massively on the example code that comes with the engine.
 I just removed support for the various FIX protocol versions and kept only FIX 5.0 SP2.
-Also made a few changes/additions to the matching engine to return a FIX 5.0 SP2 `FIX::Executio
+Also made a few changes/additions to the matching engine to return a FIX 5.0 SP2 `FIX::ExecutionReport` message with all the re